Performance of affine-splitting pseudo-spectral methods for fractional complex Ginzburg-Landau equations: Example models and numerical results

 \section{Example models and numerical results}

-In this section we compare the properties and performance of numerical schemes based on composition (Strang, Neri and Yoshida6) and symmetric affine splittings of order 2, 4 and 6, using Hermite and Fourier pseudo-spectral discretizations of states and operators.
+In this section we compare the properties and performance of numerical schemes based on composition (Strang, Neri and Yoshida6) and symmetric affine splittings of order 2, 4 and 6, using Hermite and Fourier pseudo-spectral discretizations of states and operators (see \ref{sec:pseudo-spectral} for details).
 With this aim, we apply each scheme to approximate the solution of the IVP given in \eqref{eq:IVP} for several instances of the standard and fractional NLSE and CGLE.
 To assess quantitatively the relative merit of each method, we define various metrics.
-In the first place, given a reference solution $u_\mathrm{ref}(x,t)$ of the equation (known either exactly or numerically with high accuracy), we calculate the approximate numerical solution $u_\mathrm{num}$ with the chosen method and obtain its absolute error with respect to the reference solution in the discrete $L^\infty_x$-norm, i.e. at time $t$ we compute the absolute error
+In the first place, given a reference solution $u_\mathrm{ref}(x,t)$ of the equation (known either exactly or numerically with high accuracy), we compute with the chosen method the approximate numerical solution $u_\mathrm{num}(x_n, t)$ on the spatial grid $x_n$ associated with the pseudo-spectral discretization and obtain its absolute error with respect to the reference solution in the discrete $L^\infty_x$-norm, i.e. at time $t$ we compute the maximum absolute error on the grid

 If the model possesses dynamical invariants, we also assess the quality of the numerical solutions by computing the relative errors of the conserved quantities.
-This is particularly relevant since we want to compare the performance of the novel affine schemes with respect to geometric integrators explicitly designed to preserve some of these quantities.
-To this end, we define the relative error of the conserved quantity $Q$ at time $t$ as
+This is particularly relevant since we want to compare the performance of the proposed affine schemes with respect to geometric integrators explicitly designed to preserve some of these quantities.
+To this end, we define the relative error in the computation of the conserved quantity $Q$ at time $t$ as

 To measure the efficiency of each scheme with respect to the previous metrics, we determine the {\em computational cost} required to achieve a given error.
 This cost is estimated by counting the total number of evaluations of the propagators $\phi_A$ and $\phi_B$, which serve as the fundamental computational units for all the splitting schemes.
 It is worth noticing that symmetric affine schemes evaluate both propagators an equal number of times at each step, but this is not the case for the even-order composition schemes analyzed in this article.
 For instance, the fourth-order scheme of Neri given in \eqref{eq:neri_coeffs} requires three and four evaluations of each propagator per step, as one of its coefficients is zero.
 Additionally, the cost of evaluating each propagator can differ significantly (for example, $\phi_A $ may be implemented as an $\mathcal{O}(N^2)$ matrix-vector product or an $\mathcal{O}(N \log_2 N)$ Fast Fourier Transform, while $\phi_B$ may require an $\mathcal{O}(N)$ element-wise vector-vector multiplication).
 Therefore, the performance of composition schemes can be influenced by the sequence in which the propagators are computed.
 To conduct a fair comparison between the two families of splitting schemes, it would be necessary to determine the total computing time per step for each approach.
 However, since this time can be highly dependent on factors such as implementation details, computer architecture, and software environment, we consider more fruitful to estimate the computational cost as the number of evaluations of the most expensive propagator.
 For composition schemes, this propagator is chosen as the {\em least} invoked one, which establishes a lower bound on their computational cost, bearing in mind that this approach may underestimate the actual cost for these schemes.